michaelcfoti/RnB-Wavelet/README.md

 ## Usage

-Run the main script ` RnB_wavelet_main.m `.
+Run the main script ` wRnB.m `.
 In the command window, you will be asked to select the intracranial recordings of a specific region.
 The output will include a figure illustrating the following:

 - Average rhythmic spectrum
 - Beta distribution of the dataset